samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Range: Shouting
     - Target takes [sum] fire damage each time they attack.
 WIL save each round.
 1. Pandoric Rune
     - You write the rune on a surface.
 When a creature sees the rune, they take [sum] fire damage & the rune is destroyed.
-You must lock the dice used.
+You must lock the dice used

-#### TBC

-1. [ Corpse Lantern ] D: [dice] hours R: touch Touch a corpse of human-size or smaller.
-It immediately begins to glow with a sickly light, & to float.
-It will drift after you for the spell's duration, illuminating an area 10' x [dice] in diameter.
-1. [ Corrosive Touch ]  R: touch If you touch flesh, the target takes [sum] acid damage.
-If you touch an object subject to corrosion, it is damaged instead.
+1. Al'Trazel, the Astral Prison
+    - Duration: [dice] rounds
+    - Range: touch
+    - An object is frozen in time and space within an invulnerable crystal shell.

 ## Illusion